ivaturi/site/books/tdotp.md

 - How can I protect time each day to work on a creative project?
 - What are the daily habits of creative people I admire?
 - What attitudes do I have that help or hinder me?

+If your goal is to find interesting things, will it matter which direction you go in first?

+To _explore_, you must do things where you are not sure of the outcome.

+The simplest way to get started is to keep a journal.
+We don't notice how much we forget, so it's critical to preserve our ideas.
+Journaling also lets us capture hidden patterns in our ideas.

+All ideas are made of other ideas.
+It is hard to see this because by the time we experience an idea, it seems complete on its own.
+The act of creating an idea is always an act of bringing together existing ideas.